nonomal/openproject/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 2. The identity provider needs to hand out compatible access tokens
 3. The identity provider needs to allow long-term access (e.g. through the `offline_access` scope)

-Those requirements are explained in more detail below.
+These requirements are explained in more detail below.

 ### User authentication